 A suitability obligation, is defined as recommendations that are consistent with the best interests of the underlying customer.
-The advisors is expected to reasonably believe that any recommendations made are suitable for clients, in terms of the client's financial needs, objectives and unique circumstances.
+The advisor is expected to reasonably believe that any recommendations made are suitable for clients, in terms of the client's financial needs, objectives and unique circumstances.
 A key distinction in terms of loyalty is also important, in that a “suitability” advisor's duty is to her employer, not necessarily the client served.

 The Reason to Care

 You should always understand for whom you advisor is working.
-Are they expected to serve the interests of their employer, or do they act in the best interest of the client.
-I believe that a fiduciary financial advisor is better positioned to have fewer conflicts of interest and serve the clients’ interests more effectively.
+Are they expected to serve the interests of their employer, or do they act in the best interest of the client?
+I believe that a fiduciary financial advisor is better positioned to have fewer conflicts of interest and serve the client's interests more effectively.